alexmensch/nido/README.md

 Point an MQTT subscriber to port 1883 on the Raspberry Pi host to receive these messages.
 You can also configure Nido to broadcast to any MQTT broker (hint: pick your favorite cloud service).

 ## Collaborators wanted!
 It's been really fun getting the project this far, but there's only so much time in the day, and my skills are rusty in some areas and only extend so far in others!
-I'd love to get some help in the following areas.
+I'd love to get some help in the following domains.
 You can contact me at amars\[at\]alumni\[dot\]stanford\[dot\]edu.

 ### Mechanical and CAD
 - I'd love to create a CAD design for a 3D-printable case.
 The current prototype uses a standard Raspberry Pi Zero case and some pretty rudimentary mounting.
 I think it would be pretty straightforward to create a case in nearly the exact same form factor as the original mechanical thermostat.
 This would make it a truly great direct in-place replacement for the old thermostat!